AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 TSC voting members consist of committers that have been nominated by the committers, with a supermajority of voting members required to have a committer elected to be a TSC voting member.
 TSC voting members term and succession is defined in the [charter](charter.md).

 All meetings of the TSC are open to participation by any member of the OpenVDB community.
-Meeting times are listed in the [ASWF techincal community calendar](https://lists.aswf.io/g/tac/calendar).
+Meeting times are listed in the [ASWF technical community calendar](https://lists.aswf.io/g/tac/calendar).

 ## Current TSC members